monita211/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10765
 ```
-The mean total number of steps taken per day is 'r mean(stepTotalByDay$steps)' The median total number of steps taken per day is 'r median(stepTotalByDay$steps)'
+The mean total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup>
+The median total number of steps taken per day is 10765

 ## What is the average daily activity pattern?
 *1.Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis)*